ChunLinKuo/Covid-Data-Exploration/README.md

 # Covid Data Exploration

 ### Project Overview
-This data analysis explores the variations in infected populations, death counts, and vaccination rates..etc across different countries.
+This data analysis explores variations in infected populations, death counts, and vaccination rates across different countries.

 ### Data Source
 The data for this analysis comes from Covid deaths - it contains detailed information about Covid-19 from Our World Data.

 ### Tools
-- SQL - Data cleaning
+- SQL - Cleaning data
 - Tableau - Creating report

 ### Data Cleaning/Prepartion